fbpx

 Psychosocial Support

-Vic our psychosocial team lead, Mel our occupational therapist and Felicity our social worker, are available to support individuals, along with the whole family.
+We have a dedicated psychosocial team that supports the community and are available to help individuals, along with the whole family.
 They understand the impact of CF, and strive to ensure that everyone feels connected and supported; and take a whole family approach to their support services.

 Support from the psychosocial team includes: